topkecleon/otouto/README.md

 * * *

 ## Introduction
-#todo
+####todo

 ## Plugins
 otouto uses a robust plugin system, similar to yagop's [Telegram-Bot](http://github.com/yagop/telegram-bot).
-The aim of the otouto project is to contain any desirable bot feature within one universal bot framework.

-Most plugins are intended for public use, but a few are for other purposes, like those used alongside [Liberbot](#liberbot-related-plugins), or for [use by the bot's owner](#control-plugins).
+Most plugins are intended for public use, but a few are for other purposes, like those for [use by the bot's owner](#control-plugins).
 See [here](#list-of-plugins) for a list of plugins.

 A plugin can have five components, and two of them are required: